 Antioch said nothing, gritting teeth and gripping his cup with such force that it cracked beneath his hands.

 “I mean, there’s wot a sight I wouldn’t want a picture of, if’n the roles were reversed.
 That tall chap, he’d have ter have a right Bubotuber tween his legs to make in there.
 After all, yer brother’s got some meaty chops on him.”
-Osgurd continued to roar with laughter at his own jokes, until he was unceremoniously quited by Antioch backhanding him with the remnant of his ruined mug.
+Osgurd continued to roar with laughter at his own jokes until he was unceremoniously quieted by Antioch backhanding him with the remnant of his ruined mug.
 The force of the impressive blow knocked Osgurd off his chair and back several feet.

 Immediately, the tavern lept into action.
 The musicians, who had lazily been playing some wandering ballad, started to play a raucous tune more suited to fisticuffs.
 Brunhilda gasped and scampered away quickly, and other men began clearing away tables and chairs to give them room to brawl.
 Bets were being shouted, and when one man yelled, “A galleon on Antioch!”, Tom quietly raised his hand from behind the bar to take the bet.

 “Why, you honorless whoreson!
 You’re more of a nancy than your brother!”
 Osgurd shouted, then picked up the chair that had fallen nearby and flung it across the room towards Antioch who raised a massive forearm to block the projectile.
 It shattered, sending splinters of wood ricocheting across the room.
 Osgurd charged forward with a howl, and Antioch tried to sidestep but was several drinks into the cups, and wasn’t able to deflect the full blow.
-He caught Osgurd’s shoulder straight to his gut, and was launched backward up onto the bar.
+He caught Osgurd’s shoulder straight to his gut and was launched backward up onto the bar.
 Immediately, Osgurd began slamming heavy fists into Antioch’s chest.
 “Sucker punch me, will ya?”

 Osgurd recovered quickly though, and aimed a sharp kick at the back of Antioch’s knee, causing him to buckle and fall back into the chokehold.
-He quickly dragged Antioch backwards, preventing him from finding any sort of solid ground with his feet, and dragged him closer and closer to the door.
+He quickly dragged Antioch backward, preventing him from finding any sort of solid ground with his feet, and dragged him closer and closer to the door.
 Antioch’s face shook, and it turned purple against the strain of Osgurd’s arm.
 Already his movements were becoming languid and weak.
 With a mighty heave, Osgurd hooked his arms underneath Antioch’s shoulders, spun him around, and hurled him out of the door of the tavern where he tumbled unceremoniously down two or three steps before landing in a pile of snow outside.

-“See ya tomorrow, you cheeky ol’ bastard.”
-Osgurd shouted through a pant.
+“See ya tomorrow, you cheeky ol’ bastard,” Osgurd shouted through a pant.
 “And work on yer grappling, ya big nancy.”
 He slammed the door shut, and Antioch could hear the cheers and applause of the patrons in the bar, along with Osgurd’s raunchily leading the tavern in a bawdy chant: “Arse from quim!
 Arse from quim!
 Arse from quim!”

 Antioch looked up from the ground, wiping the blood from his mouth, and saw that Cadmus and the stranger were already outside.
 Cadmus knelt.

-Antioch stood up and roughly grabbed Cadmus’ shoulders.
+Antioch stood up and roughly grabbed Cadmus’s shoulders.
 “No. Don’t.
 Don’t apologize, never apologize.
 You are who you are.
 You are my brother, and nothing else.
 And nothing comes between that.
 Nothing comes between us.
 You hear me?”

 Cadmus nodded weakly, and started to speak, but had to swallow back a lump in his throat.
 “I think… I think I should introduce you.
 Ignotus, this is my brother, Antioch Peverell.
 Antioch, this is my… This is my friend, Ignotus Hand.”